patrick-knab/DSEG-LIME/ReadMe.md

 We advice to install the packages in a new environemnt to mitigate the risk of facing issues with version conflicts of preinstalled packages.
 The environment we used in our study was based on Python 3.10.8 in a linux environment.

-Once the necessary requirements are installed, you can execute the [DSEG-Pipeline](DSEG-Pipeline.ipynb) to explore the provided examples or to process your own images.
+Once the necessary requirements are installed, you can execute the [DSEG-Demo](DSEG_Demo.ipynb) to explore the provided examples or to process your own images.
 Note that possessing the [SAM checkpoint](#models) and downloading the [model](#models) for explanation are prerequisites for operation.

 <p align="right">(<a href="#readme-top">🔝 back to top</a>)</p>